128technology/docs/docs/intro_installation_azure.md

 * What name do you want to give it?
 Provide it in the "Instance Name" field (for example: 128TRouter).
 * Where do you want to deploy it?
-Provide the location where the VNet exists in the "Location" field (for example: eastus.
-All available locations [here](https://azure.microsoft.com/en-us/global-infrastructure/locations), note the name of the Location field is one word and all lowercase like eastus, westus, westeurope, eastasia), the name of the VNet in the "Virtual Network Name" field (for example: 128T-VNet), the name of the availability set in the "Availability Set Name" field (for example: 128TRouterSet) and the name of the public, private and management subnets in the "Public Subnet Name", "Private Subnet Name" and "Management Subnet Name" fields respectively (for example: wan, lan and default).
+  * Provide the location where the VNet exists in the "Location" field (for example: eastus).
+All available locations [here](https://azure.microsoft.com/en-us/global-infrastructure/locations).
+Note the name of the Location field is one word and all lowercase like eastus, westus, westeurope, eastasia, etc.
+  * Provide the name of the VNet in the "Virtual Network Name" field (for example: 128T-VNet).
+  * Provide the name of the availability set in the "Availability Set Name" field (for example: 128TRouterSet).
+  * Provide the name of the public, private and management subnets in the "Public Subnet Name", "Private Subnet Name" and "Management Subnet Name" fields respectively (for example: wan, lan and default).
 * Which Session Smart Conductor is going to manage it?
 Provide the IP address of the primary node of Conductor in the "Conductor Primary Control IP" field, and only if the Conductor is highly available then provide the IP address of the secondary node of Conductor in the "Conductor Secondary Control IP" field.
 Please check the public IP address assigned to the Session Smart  Conductor deployed in the previous section.
 * Who is going to be the administrator?